fabricjs/fabricjs.com/posts/_posts/2020-7-10-v4-breaking-changes.md

 `Object.lockUniScaling` has been removed.
 It was unclear how it should have been interacted with the old `Canvas.uniformScaling` and the `uniscaleKey`.

+`Object.hasRotatingPoint` has been removed.
+If you do not want an object to have the rotating control, set it to invisible or make a control set that does not have the control at all.

+`Object.rotatingPointOffset` has been removed.
+You can now tweak the `offsetY` property of the `mtr` control of the standard control set, or of any other control.

 The function `Canvas.onBeforeScaleRotate` has been removed.
 Please subscribe to `Canvas.on('before:transform')` and move your code in the callback.

 `Object.setShadow` and `BaseBrush.setShadow` have been removed.
 Please use: